Microarray analysis exercises 2

 Try k-Means clustering using the default settings.

 - Open and view your initial (pre-clustered) text file.
+You may need to add a second columns of IDs.

 - Open and view your final (clustered) file (with a .cdt extension).